m-fazeel/advanced_motion_detection/README.md

 3. **Kalman Filter:** Employs a Kalman Filter to predict the position of moving objects, enhancing tracking accuracy.
 4. **Object Tracking:** Capable of tracking multiple objects simultaneously.

+## Configuration

+- `skip_frames`: Number of frames to skip for detection.
+A lower number increases detection frequency.
+- `N`: The maximum number of objects that can be tracked at once.
+- Kalman Filter parameters like `x`, `E`, `D`, `B`, `H`, `R`, `u` for fine-tuning the tracking algorithm.

+## Copyright
+Copyright © 2024.
+All rights reserved.

+This software is provided for educational purposes only.
+It is prohibited to use this for any college assignment or personal use.
+Unauthorized distribution, modification or commercial usage is strictly forbidden.
+Please respect the rights of the author.